alexcoder04/rfap/commands.md

 [Directory commands](#directory-commands)

-## Note
+## Notes

 Every command is 4 bytes long.

-The fourth byte indicates a question with 01 and an answer to a question with 02.
+The fourth byte indicates a request with 01 and an response with 02.